google/oss-fuzz/docs/getting-started/new-project-guide/go_lang.md

 command first, and then link the resulting `.a` file against `$LIB_FUZZING_ENGINE` using the `$CXX $CXXFLAGS ...` command.

-The best way to do this is by using a `compile_go_fuzzer` script, as it also supports coverage builds.
+For go-fuzz fuzzers, the best way to do this is by using the `compile_go_fuzzer` script, and for native Go 1.18 fuzzers it is recommended to use the `compile_native_go_fuzzer` script.
+Both of these also support coverage builds.

 A usage example from go-dns project is